Learn More About the Ohio Freedom of Information Act

 Examining the records

 Once they find what you need, the next step is to inspect the materials closely.
-This phase is the perfect time for legal reviews and redactions if needed.
+This phase is the perfect time for reviews and redactions if needed.
 If the officials make any redactions, they need to provide a written explanation for their actions

 Preparing the records